 n1 in Japan

-n25 in the United States

-On March 14, 2024, the FCC adopted a Report and Order on Supplemental Coverage from Space [3].
-(This WID will avoid using the acronym “SCS” for Supplemental Coverage from Space to avoid confusion with Subcarrier Spacing.)
-The Report and Order establishes rules that allow satellite operators and terrestrial mobile network operators (MNOs) to collaborate to offer Supplemental Coverage from Space in licensed, flexible-use spectrum.
-It enables non-geostationary satellite systems to provide connectivity directly to standard mobile phones using existing terrestrial spectrum (e.g., PCS, AWS).
-Aims to promote ubiquitous coverage, particularly in remote and underserved areas of the United States.

-T-Mobile and Starlink initiated Supplemental Coverage from Space service in the US using legacy LTE devices.
-To prepare for NR it will be desirable to use standardized NR NTN.

-Currently T-Mobile USA and Starlink operate Supplemental Coverage from Space in the PCS G-Block only (1910-1915 uplink, 1990-1995 MHz downlink), but the Supplemental Coverage from Space R&O allows for operation in the entire n25 band.
-Thus, the equivalent of n25 will be created as an NR NTN band.

 Telstra and Starlink currently operate a direct to handset service in dedicated spectrum within Band 7 using legacy LTE devices.
 In Australia, operators potentially face regulatory obligations to deliver a universal mobile voice and SMS service over an entire population by 2027 [4].
-In September 2024, the Australian Communications and Media Authority published their Regulatory guide on the Operation of an IMT Satellite direct-to-mobile service [5] which places the onus on spectrum licensees offering IMT satellite direct-to-mobile services to undertake their own due diligence to manage coexistence with other spectrum uses and users.KDDI and Starlink launched a direct to handset service in dedicated spectrum within Band 1 using legacy LTE devices in April 2025[6].
+In September 2024, the Australian Communications and Media Authority published their Regulatory guide on the Operation of an IMT Satellite direct-to-mobile service [5] which places the onus on spectrum licensees allowing IMT satellite direct-to-mobile services to undertake their own due diligence to manage coexistence with other spectrum uses and users.

+The outcome of the work will be a new NR NTN band specified in [2].
+The new band is an enabler for devices to reuse existing radio front end implementations and identifies such devices as supporting standard NR NTN capability.
+The band is for operation in Australia only.
+The regulatory framework is under Article 4.4 of the Radio Regulations and operates under “no-interference, no-protection” basis.
+As a result, any coexistence with other existing services in the band is coordinated between the MNO and the SNO.
+No border issues have been identified that impact this work.
+Under the deployment scenario, there is no overlap between terrestrial coverage in n7 and areas where NTN operates in the new NR NTN band.

+KDDI and Starlink launched a direct to handset service in dedicated spectrum within Band 1 using legacy LTE devices in April 2025[6] based on published Japanese regulatory on the operation of an IMT Satellite direct-to-mobile service [7].
+The Japanese regulation request to MNO and SNO to ensure avoiding any interference issues with other countries (also based on RR 4.4).
 To prepare for NR it will be desirable to use standardized NR NTN.

-This REL-19 basket WI is needed to introduce standardize NR NTN bands.
+As above, the new NR NTN band is for operation in Japan only.

 Reference:

 [1] TR 38.863, “Solutions for NR to support non-terrestrial networks (NTN): Non-terrestrial networks (NTN) related RF and co-existence aspects” (Rel-17)